European Union (Audit of Benefits and Costs of UK Membership) Bill

 Overview

-This bill proposes the creation of a commission to regularly audit the economic, security, and constitutional costs and benefits of the UK's membership in the European Union.
-The commission will report its findings to Parliament every five years.
+This bill proposes the creation of a commission to regularly assess the economic, security, and constitutional costs and benefits of the UK's membership in the European Union.
+The commission will report its findings to Parliament every five years, prompting government response and debate.

 Description